Updated on September 13, 2021 by Julia

 - 1 lb ground pork 450 grams

 - 1 large egg

-- ½ tbsp shaoxing wine sub with rice wine/cooking wine
+- ½ tablespoon shaoxing wine sub with rice wine/cooking wine

-- 1 tbsp dark soy sauce sub with regular soy sauce
+- 1 tablespoon dark soy sauce sub with regular soy sauce

 - 3 cloves garlic minced